alexeilebedev/openacr/txt/tut2.md

 We will then place the list of known namespaces in the table `data/dmmeta/ns.ssim` and these will all be tagged as `dmmeta.ns`.
-But because we already have a namespace `dmmeta`, we will include its definition.
+Because we already have a namespace `dmmeta`, we will include its definition.
 So far we have two namespaces:

     $ cat > data/dmmeta/ns.ssim << EOF